2024

 Alabi, H, Code, J, Irvine, V

-Visualizing learning analytics: Designing a roadmap for success Proceeding
+Visualizing learning analytics: Designing a roadmap for success Proceedings

 World Conference on Educational Media and Technology, Victoria, BC, 2013.